Teesside University International Study Centre is located on a friendly, central campus which welcomes students from all over the world.

 The Students’ Union (SU) is the social centre of your time at university.
 The SU offers everything from social spaces, clubs and societies, to a student nightclub that’s seen some huge performers (Calvin Harris, Professor Green and Pendulum, to name just a few), to a jobs service to help you find part-time work.

 SU Student Support provide confidential and independent advice on housing, money, course-related issues, personal problems and more.

 The SU also employs students, giving you the opportunity to earn money and gain valuable work experience while you are still studying.

 Wellbeing and support

 Moving abroad to study can be a big adjustment.
-We have plenty of support available on campus, including:
+The University has plenty of support available on campus, including:

 - Advisors who can provide information on student funding, tuition fees, scholarships and welfare benefits